-Note on Higher Level Subjects: For both Mathematics and Finance units, good students are encouraged to substitute higher level subjects for the corresponding ordinary level units listed in the program.
+Note on Higher Level Subjects: For both Mathematics and Finance subjects, good students are encouraged to substitute higher level subjects for the corresponding ordinary level subjects listed in the program.

 The remaining options undertaken must satisfy the General Education requirements.